 NAU’s political science program includes a wide range of courses in topics like environmental politics, political development, and diversity in politics.
 In addition to general education requirements, you will complete at least 39 units of major requirements, 16 units in language requirements, and 18 units in minor courses.
 Electives fill in the rest of your program to achieve 120 units.

-Dynamic internships in the U.S. Congress, Arizona Legislature, and the Environmental Protection Agency (to name a few!) provide “education by experience,” a key objective at NAU (NAU Political Science).
+Dynamic internships in the U.S. Congress, Arizona Legislature, and the Environmental Protection Agency (to name a few!) provide “education by experience,” a key objective at NAU.
 After graduation, you can pursue a host of careers in the political science realm, like nonprofit administration, journalism, policy analysis, and speech writing.
-Take a virtual tour and check out admission requirements here.

 University of Nebraska at Omaha